Our Team

 Matthew Firman

-Matthew is our office manager and superstar massage therapist.
+Matthew is our office manager but mostly works as a superstar Osteopath.
 After completing a diploma in Sport and Exercise Science in 2012 he worked as a personal trainer before progressing through to strength and conditioning for rowing teams to an Olympic weightlifting coach.
 Matthew subsequently completed a certificate in therapeutic massage in 2019 through the Wellington School of Massage Therapy.
-Working as a massage therapist inspired him to want to help people even more and so is currently in his third year of his Osteopathy Degree.
+Working as a massage therapist inspired him to want to help people even more and so he graduated with his Osteopath Degree and Post Graduate Diploma in 2023.

-Outside of work and full-time study, Matthew loves to spend time with his wife Jodi and daughter Natalie.
+Outside of work, Matthew loves to stay active through functional fitness training and spend time with his wife Jodi and two young children.